FloodCamsQLD app icon

 North West QLD cameras with map and live status indicators

 FloodCamsQLD pulls together public flood camera feeds from councils across Queensland.
 One app, every camera, live weather.
 Built for the community.
+For reference only — if it's flooded, forget it.

-Download on TestFlight
+Download on the App Store

-$4.99 one-time purchase.
+Free.
 No ads.
 No subscriptions. iPhone only for now.

 Questions? [email protected]